Admission Requirements — DO

 Technical Standards

-We encourage you to review DMU’s academic catalog for comprehensive technical standards.
+We encourage you to review the DO program’s comprehensive technical standards.
 For information about accommodations, refer to the Accommodations in Education Policy.

 Background Checks